ocean-tracking-network/2024-symp-ecr-setup/setup.md

 Once you are in the folder you want, you can clone the repository into that folder with the `git clone` command.
 Below, we have provided two `git clone` commands that can be copied and pasted into your terminal window; however, if you wish to use GitHub's other cloning options, you are welcome to do so.

-For **Hugo Flavio's ACTEL Workshop**, run `git clone https://github.com/ocean-tracking-network/2024-ecrworkshop-actel`
+For **Hugo Flávio's ACTEL Workshop**, run `git clone https://github.com/ocean-tracking-network/2024-ecrworkshop-actel`

 For **Ben Hlina's glatos Detection Efficiency Workshop**, run `git clone https://github.com/benjaminhlina/glatos-detection-efficiency.git`.